 - ½ cup extra virgin olive oil (optional)

 Mix spinach and onion in a bowl with ground turkey.
 Add garlic powder, cheese and salt.
-Drizzle in EVOO for added moisture if you so please.
+Drizzle in olive oil for added moisture if you please.
 Stir mixture and refrigerate for at least an hour.

-Form burgers into small patties, no bigger than your palms, and throw on grill.
+Form burgers into small patties, no bigger than your palms, and throw on the grill.
 Let cook for 5-8 minutes on each side or until lightly charred.
-Sandwich burgers between tomato slices and serve.
+Sandwich burgers between tomato slices, and serve.

 Italian Shrimp Skewers

-- Large green, orange and yellow peppers (2 of each)
+- Large green, orange and yellow peppers (2 each)

-- 16 oz. bottle of Italian dressing (I prefer Wish Bone, but any brand is fine)
+- 16 oz. bottle Italian dressing (I prefer Wish-Bone, but any brand is fine)

-Refrigerate overnight, or for at least an hour.
-Let bamboo sticks soak in water for at least an hour before grilling as well.
+Refrigerate overnight or for at least an hour.
+Let bamboo sticks soak in water for at least an hour before grilling.
 When ready, assemble the shrimp, scallops and peppers onto the skewers.
-You can arrange them in any order you like, just be sure not to overload them.
-Place the kabobs on a preheated grill and cover.
-Let them cook at least five minutes on each side, or until they’re charred to your liking.
+You can arrange them in any order you like, just be sure not to overload the skewers.
+Place the kabobs on a preheated grill, and cover.
+Let them cook at least 5 minutes on each side or until they’re charred to your liking.

 Servings: At least 20